eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 #### Protocol Implementation

-- OpenID4VCI Compliance: This interface is implemented using the OpenID for Verifiable Credential Issuance (OpenID4VCI) protocol, ensuring standardized, interoperable credential exchange across issuers and applications (see also Annex 4).
+- OpenID4VCI Compliance: This interface is implemented using the OpenID for Verifiable Credential Issuance (OpenID4VCI) protocol, ensuring standardized, interoperable credential exchange across issuers and applications (see also Annex A).
 - Multi-AP Support: An Age Verification app can interface with any APs supporting OpenID4VCI, enabling users to obtain attestations from diverse  providers (e.g., national eID schemes, banks, or mobile operators).